 Do you have a competitive spirit?
 Do you want a fun and easy way to get in shape this spring?
 Then the four-week Step To It Challenge from May 3–May 30, 2015 is for you.

 The Step To It Challenge is a fun, lighted-hearted way to connect with family, friends, and neighbors, and get moving again after a long winter.
 Over 20 communities will compete to see which one has the most active residents.
 Participants from each city will have a chance to be honored by Hennepin County and the Minnesota Twins at a Twins home game during the 2015 season.

-As a Step To It participant, you will keep a running total of the steps you take during the challenge using a pedometer or the online activity conversion chart.
-Other activities such as biking, skateboarding, Tai Chi, or even just mowing the lawn can also count toward overall steps.
-The Step To It Challenge website will allow you to record your steps online.
-Best of all, it’s FREE to participate!
+As a Step To It participant, you will keep an ongoing total of the steps you take during the challenge.
+Using an activity conversion chart at www.steptoit.org, other activities such as biking, skateboarding, Tai Chi, or even just mowing the lawn can count toward overall steps.
+The Step To It Challenge website will allow you to record your steps online, or your step total can be called in or faxed.
+Best of all, it’s FREE!

 We've put together some suggested walking trails in Hopkins for you, ranging in distance from one half mile to nearly two miles.